I have never said that I am the smartest guy in media.

 Yeah.

-Um so those people, those libs, are so paranoid about Christianity that they have distorted the separation of church and state and excuse to ban clearly voluntary activities because they might offend non-Christians.
+So those people, those libs, are so paranoid about Christianity that they have distorted the separation of church and state and excuse to ban clearly voluntary activities because they might offend non-Christians.

-So if you go into your school and pray and it offends them, but well, we can't have that.
+So if you go into your school and pray and it offends them, well, we can't have that.

-This is all rooted in their fear and paranoia, and one of the reasons is that Christianity has in it the Ten Commandments.
+And one of the reasons is that Christianity has in it the Ten Commandments.

-Uh they don't like they don't like any proscription on their behavior whatsoever.
+They don't like any proscription on their behavior whatsoever.

-They want to be free to do anything, anytime anywhere, with nobody judging them.
+They want to be free to do anything, anytime, anywhere with nobody judging them.

 But you're right.